srappel/srappel.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Stephen"
-excerpt: "Stephen Appel lives in Milwaukee, Wisconsin and is a GIS Librarian, hiker, coder, gamer, and gardner."
+excerpt: "Stephen Appel lives in Milwaukee, Wisconsin and is a GIS Librarian, hiker, biker, coder, gamer, and gardner."
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Stephen Appel lives and works in Milwaukee, Wisconsin and is a librarian, GIS expert, Geographer, coder, and believes in not being a jerk.
-In his free time, he's hanging out with his cat Sputnik, playing video games, hiking, biking, camping, cooking, or, most likely, getting distracted.
+Stephen Appel lives and works in Milwaukee, Wisconsin.
+At work he's working with maps, GIS, and data.
+At home he's working in the garden, playing video games, cooking, hiking, or biking.
+Open to collaborations and open to GIS or public data consulting.

 My Job
 ======